Dullage/SwitchedSonoff/README.md

 ## What's New?

+### 19th October 2017
+* A short press of the Sonoff button will now toggle the power (and update the status over MQTT of course).

+### 14th October 2017
 * **You can now configure the Sonoff over Wifi!**
 * Removed dependancy on SwitchedRelay class.
 * Simpler wiring diagram.